iSaluki/phhs6/content/sixth/CompSci/Theory/Networking/NetworkSecurity.md

 ### SQL injection

 - SQL injection is a type of attack in which an attacker executes a malicious SQL statement in a web server's database
+- Hence, an unauthenticated user may gain access to sensitive information
 - An example would be typing `DROP *` into a search box (destructive) or something like `SELECT *` to return the information

+### Pharming

+- Pharming is a type of attack in which malicious code is installed on the user's computer or the web server that they access without their knowledge
+- This would then redirect the user to a fake website

+#### Preventative measures

+- A user should ensure that a proper SSL connection is active as this will highlight an issue
+- Ensure relevant anti-spyware software is running
+- Check that the URL matches what is expected

+### Unpatched software

+- Software applications are constantly upgraded by developers to improve security
+- Users receive patches that update the software
+- Unpatched software may expose you to unnecessary risk

+### Shoulder Surfing

+- Shoulder surfing is an attack where the password or pin numbers of a user are obtained by the attacker just by observing them.

+### Blagging

+- The attacker creates a situation to trick the user into providing sensitive information or perform actions that are not usually permitted.

+### Buffer overflow attack

+- Malware uses a buffer overflow attack to write values to memory locations that are larger than it can handle
+- As a result, neighbouring locations are overwritten
+- In this way, an attacker gains access to locations they do not have
+- Now the processor thinks that there are new instructions to execute, and will perform actions as definied by attackers.